 If these benefits excite you, reach out to your local board-certified plastic surgeon for a one-on-one consultation regarding your aesthetic vision for your labia.

-If you are wondering if you are a good candidate for labiaplasty in Oshkosh, Wisconsin, it is necessary to meet with your surgeon plastic surgeon first.
+If you are wondering if you are a good candidate for labiaplasty, it is necessary to meet with your surgeon plastic surgeon first.
 During your consultation, your plastic surgeon will assess the following:

 - That you are 18 years old or older